DTC Codes: The Complete Diagnostic Trouble Code Guide

 Critical Thresholds for DTC Activation

 DTCs are triggered when monitored parameters exceed predefined thresholds.
 Thresholds vary based on the monitored component.
-Here are some examples:
+Understanding these thresholds helps technicians diagnose issues more effectively.
+Professional diagnostic systems can track these thresholds automatically for your entire fleet.

 Most Common DTCs and Their Causes